Skip to main content

 Currently in Northern Ireland all newly qualified drivers are required to display an ‘R’ plate for 12 months after passing their practical driving test.
 GDL will require new drivers to display an ‘R’ plate for a period of two years after passing their test, which will be split into:

-• Initial six months post-test: Identified by a plate with a blue ‘R’ on a white background; and,
+• Initial six months post-test: includes age-related passenger and night-time restrictions, indicated by a blue ‘R’ plate on a white background; and,

 • Remaining 18 months post-test: Identified by a plate with a white ‘R’ on a blue background.